galactic-src/rust-beck-tdd/README.md

 This is often the tough bit of coding for testable code that makes for small, reviewable PRs: working out what bitesize bit you can implement next without it spiralling into a big change.
 I wonder whether TDD might makes it easier or harder to get to a sensible PR point.
 It feels more exploratory and so less contained.

+##### Chapters 6/7 - Equality for All, Redux/Chapter 7 - Apples and Oranges

+Chapter 6 takes the common equals code into a superclass.
+We don't have common equals code, so there's nothing to do.
+Chapter 7 requires that equals take class into account.
+In a way this is a little like a two-part triangulation to get equals working.
+Again, we get this behaviour for free by using separate structs - we can simply add a test.

+##### Chapter